 It contains the tibialis anterior, extensor digitorum longus, extensor hallucis longus, and peroneus tertius muscles, the deep peroneal nerve, and the anterior tibial artery.
 Clinically, the patient may present with tenseness and tenderness anteriorly, pain with passive toe extension, sensory loss in the first web space.
 Dorsalis pedis pulse is usually present.
 The anterior compartment is the most common location for compartment syndrome.

-The lateral compartment is formed by anterior intermuscular septum, fibula, posterior intermuscular septum and deep fascia.
+The lateral compartment is formed by an anterior intermuscular septum, fibula, posterior intermuscular septum and deep fascia.
 It contains the peroneus longus and peroneus brevis muscles, the deep and superficial peroneal nerves, and the peroneal artery.
-Patients with this affected compartment have weak eversion of the foot, and decreased sensation on the dorsum of the foot.
+Patients with this affected compartment have weak eversion of the foot and decreased sensation on the dorsum of the foot.

 Lateral compartment involvement is the second most frequent compartment syndrome and is often associated with anterior leg compartment syndromes.

-The superficial posterior compartment of the leg contains the gastro-soleus complex, the plantaris muscle, and the sural nerve.
+The superficial posterior compartment of the leg contains the gastroc-soleus complex, the plantaris muscle, and the sural nerve.
 It is surrounded by the deep fascia of the leg.
 The patient has decreased sensation on the lateral aspect of the foot.
 It is lease frequently involved compartment.

 The deep posterior compartment is formed by tibia, fibula, deep transverse fascia and interosseous membrane.
-It contains the tibialis posterior, flexor hallucis longus, and flexor digitorum longus muscles, the tibial artery and the tibial nerve.
+It contains the tibialis posterior, flexor hallucis longus, and flexor digitorum longus muscles, the tibial artery, and the tibial nerve.
 The patient may have diminished sensation on the plantar aspect of the foot.
 The posterior tibial pulse is usually present.